 Normally, log rotation in Linux is handled by daily cron job.
 The default configuration file is /etc/logrotate.conf and service or server specific configurations are stored in /etc/logrotate.d directory.
 Sometimes it needs to force rotation of some files manually.
 Below you will find how to debug and force logrotate manually.

-By default, the docker ps command shows only running Docker containers.
+By default, the docker ps command lists only running Docker containers.
 With the specific options it is possible to list all Docker containers or filter output by the stopped containers only.
-Below you will find how to list all Docker containers and how to list just running or just stopped Docker containers.
+Below you will find how to check running Docker containers, how to list stopped Docker containers and how to list all Docker containers.

 To delete a particular Docker image firstly you have to find out the IMAGE ID by listing the all local Docker images.
 When the image for deletion is identified it can be removed with the docker rmi command.
 From the command-line it is also possible to remove unused Docker images (not used by any containers) […]